Alexander Hahn (footballer)

-Alexander Hahn (born 20 January 1993) is a German professional footballer who plays as a centre-back for MSV Duisburg.
+Alexander Hahn (born 20 January 1993) is a German professional footballer who plays as a centre-back for 1.
+FC Bocholt.

 Career

 After playing several years in the 3.
 Liga and Regionalliga he was promoted with Preußen Münster to the 2.
 Bundesliga in 2024.
 After that, he moved to MSV Duisburg of the Regionalliga for the 2024–25 season.
+In December 2025, he signed a new contract that keeps him at Duisburg.
+He joined 1.
+FC Bocholt in September 2026.